snawaz/snawaz.github.com/_posts/2012-09-02-review-of-casablanca.markdown

                                    //which returns const reference to X!
-                                   //x2 is inferred to be X const & x2.cf(); //ok x2.f();  //error, which is consistent behavior because constCtx
+                                   //x2 is inferred to be X const & x2.cf(); //ok x2.f();  //error, which is consistent behavior because constCtx is a const reference
-            //is a const reference and the compiler must stop us
+            //and the compiler must stop us from invoking non-const member function
-            //from invoking non-const member function on const object i.e the casted-down object from constCtx.
+            //on const object i.e the casted-down object from constCtx.
 }
 {% endhighlight %}